journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 ### Final layouting
  In the Overleaf interface, Change the top of the AUTHOR's primary file by ensuring it contains the following lines (note the comments):

+(the copyedited version should be draft (the default for jpcfinal.cls), the production version should be feasibly enabled, no further mods, by just setting [final].)

 ```
 \documentclass[final]{jpcfinal} %%% last changed 2014-08-20
 \usepackage{lineno}